-Public Service Loan Forgiveness for Lawyers
+Public Service Loan Forgiveness (PSLF)

+The Public Service Loan Forgiveness program may be the most well-known option in terms of loan forgiveness for lawyers.
 The premise is simple: If you work in a qualifying public service field, then the remainder of your direct student loans can be forgiven after you make 120 consecutive qualifying monthly payments over 10 years.
 However, many people attempting to meet those requirements can find the process confusing and difficult.

-The next step is to make your monthly loan payments promptly!
+The next step is to make your monthly loan payments promptly.
 If you meet all those requirements and payments, then at the end of 10 years, the remainder of your debt could be forgiven.

 Obviously, if you put all that time and money in and then it doesn’t pay off, it could cost you.
 Since the original Public Service Loan Forgiveness program went into effect in 2007, the first students eligible were set to have their loans discharged in October 2017.